 University and the internet

 At the start of the 90s I went to university and came in contact with the first examples of the internet in Germany, years before the world wide web and even before DNS.
 We wrote IRC clients by hacking IRCII in C and some first web applications - in C (!).
 During my university years I've learned and used lots of languages like Modula-2, Oberon, Lisp, Prolog, Perl, TCL/Tk or C++ and used DEC Alphas, SUNs and NeXT cubes.
 My proudest moment was a 'realtime' raytracing program on a DEC cluster.
 Major subjects were distributed systems and databases, sprinkled in with some medicine as a minor subject and philosophy as a second field of study.

 My first job

 When the internet became commercial in the mid 90s I applied for a development job at a biotech startup, which brought a laboratory into the internet called virtual laboratory.
 Because of company growth I was soon head of development.
 With several such posts in some startups, with merges and spin offs, I've came into contact with Perl, Delphi and mostly Python.
 Working on the technical edge there I’ve written one of the first open source fulltext search engines without much information out there.

-After finishing university – which took some time because of my manager jobs – I went to Berlin to found a startup with some friends.
-We got funded – with me as CTO – by a VC and specialized in a knowledge managment software solution in Java, EJBs, XML and XSLT.
-One of the earliest commerical social media startups with a tagging, wiki and blog solution for companies, we later with the bursting of the dot com bubble we had to close shop as investments dried up and because the market window for blogs and wikis hadn’t opened yet.
-But I’ve learned a lot.
+After finishing university - which took some time because of my manager jobs - I went to Berlin to found a startup with some friends.
+We got funded - with me as CTO - by a VC and specialized in a knowledge managment software solution in Java, EJBs, XML and XSLT.
+Although being one of the earliest commercial social media startups with a tagging, wiki and blog solution for companies, we later had to close shop with the bursting of the dot com bubble, investments dried up and because the market window for blogs and wikis hadn't opened yet.
+But I've learned a lot.
 What did survive was my widely used Wiki render engine.